 The AAJA Sports Task Force awards two $2,000 grants to students or recent graduates who are pursuing careers in sports journalism.
-The scholarship is intended to financially support the recipients’ registration, travel and lodging costs for AAJA’s 2024 National Convention from August 7-11 in Austin, Texas.
+The scholarship is intended to financially support the recipients’ registration, travel and lodging costs for AAJA’s 2025 National Convention from July 30 – August 3 in Seattle, Washington.

 Applicants will be selected on the basis of their demonstrated journalistic ability, financial need, strong commitment to the pursuit of a sports journalism career and dedication to AAJA’s mission.